-According to the Bureau of Labor Statistics (BLS), the average salary for dental assistants in May 2018 was $38,660, with the highest 10 percent earning more than $54,800.
+According to the Bureau of Labor Statistics (BLS), the average salary for dental assistants is $42,510 per year ($20.44 per hour).*

 Minnesota has the highest annual mean wage for dental assistants in the country, due in part to the critical dental assistant shortage in the state.
 According to the Minnesota Department of Employment and Economic Development, state-wide employment for dental assistants is expected to grow by 8 percent through 2028, adding nearly 7,000 new jobs.

-Nationally, employment for dental assistants is expected to grow 11 percent from 2018 to 2028 – faster than the average for all occupations.
-Due to high demand and the possibility for career advancement, dental assistants ranked among the Best Health Care Support Jobs in America for 2019 by U.S. News & World Report.
+Nationally, employment for dental assistants is expected to grow 11 percent from 2020 to 2030 – faster than the average for all occupations.* Due to high demand and the possibility for career advancement, dental assistants ranked among the Best Health Care Support Jobs in America by U.S. News & World Report.